voilaporta/Voila-Group-Project/README2.md

 ​
 ## Acknowledgments
 ​
-* Thank you to Prime Digital Academy for teaching us all we knwo and letting us soar.
+* Thank you to Prime Digital Academy for teaching us all we know and letting us soar.